wassimderbel-hub/what-could-go-wrong-llm/README.md

 keywords = {game with a purpose, failure modes, autonomous vehicles},
 location = {Virtual Event, DC, USA},
 series = {AutomotiveUI '20}.
 }

+For some motivation on why we want to develop new hazard analysis games.
+@article{martelaro2022exploring,
+  title={Exploring Opportunities in Usable Hazard Analysis Processes for AI Engineering}, author={Martelaro, Nikolas and Smith, Carol J and Zilovic, Tamara}, journal={arXiv preprint arXiv:2203.15628}, year={2022}
+}